furrybrackets/Dawn/README.md

 # Dawn
-Dawn is a compiled language with major similarities to TypeScript.
+Dawn is a compiled language with major similarities to ECMAScript.

 ## Syntax
 Dawn alleviates type-errors with a complicated and an in-depth typing system.